 Her work was visceral and tactile, often shot on 16mm—a medium that carried the texture of imperfection, the hum of analog intimacy.
 In Sanctus (1990), she used X-ray footage to explore the fragile beauty of the human body, layering it with an almost spiritual reverence for mortality, merging scientific imagery with artistic expression.
 Hammer wasn’t afraid to get her hands dirty, both literally and metaphorically.
 She believed in filmmaking as a physical act, something deeply personal and political, inseparable from the body that made it.

 I’m not interested in perfection, but in process.
-(Barbara Hammer)

 Still from Women I Love.